bethanyj28/go-api-starter/README.md

 To use this as a starter, you can either use this as a template on GitHub or copy the code to your directory.
 First, remove the `go.mod` and `go.sum` files.
 Next, replace every instance of `bethanyj28/go-api-starter` with your repo name.
 Finally, run `go mod init && go mod tidy`.

 ## Inspiration
 The folder layout was loosely inspired by Mat Ryer's [How I Write HTTP Services After Eight Years](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html).
 I really liked his thought about encapsulating handlers in functions that can perform setup and have a server struct to manage all the components of running a server.
 I took a lot of queues on layout from [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
-It has a lot of great examples of real-world projects implementing those patterns, too.
+It has a lot of great examples of real-world projects implementing those patterns, too<sup>*</sup>.

 ## Layout
 I put the server struct and all handlers in `cmd/server` because I thought it made sense.
 It's nice compared to keeping it in the root because all app components are stored in their blocks.
 However, it does make the file structure more complicated.
 I won't be offended if you move it to the root if that's what you prefer.